jboss/jboss-bom/CONTRIBUTING.md

         git add <changed-filename>
         git commit -m `Description of change...`

+8. Test your changes.
+    * Install a SNAPSHOT version to your LOCAL Maven repository by typing the following command:

+            mvn clean install
+    * Modify the quickstart POM file to include the new BOM.
+       * Add a property variable to the `<properties>` section of the POM file and specify the locally installed SNAPSHOT version of the BOM.
+       * Add the new BOM to the `<dependencyManagement>` section of the POM.
+Use the property variable name defined in the previous step to specify the version.
+    * Build, deploy, and test your quickstart using the `-U` parameter to force a check for snapshots.
+For example:

+            mvn -U clean package jboss-as:deploy
-8. Push your local topic branch to your github forked repository.
+9. Push your local topic branch to your github forked repository.
 This will create a branch on your Git fork repository with the same name as your local topic branch name.

         git push origin HEAD

-9. Browse to the <topic-branch-name> branch on your forked Git repository and [open a Pull Request](http://help.github.com/send-pull-requests/).
+10. Browse to the <topic-branch-name> branch on your forked Git repository and [open a Pull Request](http://help.github.com/send-pull-requests/).
 Give it a clear title and description.

 General Guidelines
 ------------------